-- IDEM’s Remediation Closure Guide [PDF] provides additional vapor intrusion information.
+- IDEM’s Remediation Closure Guide (Waste-0046-R2, available on the IDEM Effective Nonrule Policies page) provides additional vapor intrusion information.
 Refer to Section 5, Section 10, and Appendix A.

 - IDEM’s Vapor Remedy Selection and Implementation [PDF] supplements the Remediation Closure Guide and provides guidance for choosing appropriate remedies for vapor intrusion sites.